You’ve probably never heard the phrase “as American as apple pie” applied to a dog before. Maybe that’s because you’ve never met a Boston Terrier.

 It’s frustrating to the owner that Casey was clearly choosing to ignore the toys she kept throwing his way, but he clearly was having fun with her, which became fun to watch.

-They are generally good with kids, but need supervision.
+The Boston Terrier is generally good with kids, but needs supervision.

 Boston Terriers are generally tolerant of children.
 However, because little children can’t always sense when a dog needs to be left alone and a small dog can begin to feel intimidated by little hands that constantly touch him, it’s best to supervise any child when he or she is with the dog.

 Have other pets?
-No problem with this breed.
+No problem with the Boston Terrier.

 Here are four of the issues that are often found in Bostons.